scottstirling/pi2llm/README.md

     *   For a **Cloudflare AI Gateway**, an example might be `@cf/meta/llama-4-scout-17b-16e-instruct`.
     *   For **Google AI**, an example might be `gemini-2.0-flash`.
     *   For local servers like `llama.cpp` where you only load one model, this field can often be left blank.
+6.  **Enable Visual Analysis:** Option to enable or disable sending image data to the LLM.
+Default is disabled.
+7.  **Vision max pixels:** Slider to set the maximum supported by the visual LLM, which is referenced if needed to resize the LLM's copy of a selected image.
-6.  **System Prompt:** A default system prompt is provided and can be customized to change the assistant's behavior.
+8.  **System Prompt:** A default system prompt is provided and can be customized to change the assistant's behavior.
-7.  **Temperature / Max Tokens:** These control the "creativity" and length of the LLM's responses.
+9.  **Temperature / Max Tokens:** These control the "creativity" and length of the LLM's responses.
 The defaults are a good starting point.
-8. Click **"OK"** to save the script settings.
+10. Click **"OK"** to save the settings.

+### Configuration settings: Save, Load and Reset options

+*  Configuration settings can be saved to a local file in JSON format.
+*  Configuration settings can be loaded from a local JSON file.
+*  Configuration defaults can be reset any time from the `Reset to Defaults` button on the Settings dialog.

 ---